Your beginner’s guide to branding

 Logos, colours, and fonts all represent the visual aspect of your brand.
 To make these effective for your business, and to begin to build a brand that is recognisable and linked to quality products and services, you need to make sure it is used correctly.

-You can maximise the visual representation of your brand by adding it to everything you put out into the marketplace, from your website and email signatures, to business cards, product manuals, and building signage.
+You can maximise the visual representation of your brand by adding it to everything you put out into the marketplace, from the design of your website and email signatures, to business cards, product manuals, and building signage.
 Download our branding signals document for more ideas about where to use your brand.

 Emotional brand response